-It’s part 3 of our Exploring color series and this week we’re looking at the palettes that make up seasonal moods and feelings.
+This week in our Exploring color series, we’re looking at the palettes that make up seasonal moods and feelings.

 Throughout the year, color affects us in obvious and subtle ways – the pinks and yellow of spring, the rich greens of summer, the reds and golds of fall, and the blue and white of winter.
 Nature’s colors influence our lives and cultures in wonder filled ways!